 “Well, now I understand you want to work for me on my movie.
 Don’t expect I’ll just go along with you undercutting me?”

 I know he is the director of ‘Animal House’ .
-I’m not worries about it.
+I’m not worried about it.
 It is the Dartmouth guy Chris Miller I’m supposed to undercut about the soundtrack.

 “Jeez.
 We let Landau hang out, smoke our pot and chase the Jacettes around CBGB’s.
 Getting Andy to burn up his review seemed on a par with all the other antics.”